covertnine/c9-starter/readme.txt

 If you use the default navigation, then only one level of drop down is supported, but if you activate the Max Mega Menu plugin, it supports multiple tiers of drop downs and mega menus with widgets and multiple lists of links.

 == Changelog ==
+= 2.4.7 =
+Updated for WordPress 5.9.2 compatibility.
+Updates to button styling, list stylings, bugs on some browsers in admin.

 = 2.4.6 =
 Fixing some errors related to older versions of PHP.
 Fixing 3 default setting arrays in customizer to prevent sanitize missing error.